emissary-ingress/emissary/reference/filter-reference.md

      headers on incoming requests, and using them to authenticate to the identity provider.
 Support for the `ClientCredentials` is currently preliminary, and only goes through limited testing.
+ - `extraAuthorizationParameters`: Extra (non-standard or extension) OAuth authorization parameters to use.
+It is not valid to specify a parameter used by OAuth itself ("response_type", "client_id", "redirect_uri", "scope", or "state").
  - `accessTokenValidation`: How to verify the liveness and scope of Access Tokens issued by the identity provider.
 Valid values are either `"auto"`, `"jwt"`, or `"userinfo"`.
 Empty or unset is equivalent to `"auto"`.
    * `"jwt"`: Validates the Access Token as a JWT.
-It accepts the RS256, RS384, or RS512 signature algorithms, and validates the signature against the JWKS from OIDC Discovery.
+     + By default: It accepts the RS256, RS384, or RS512 signature
+       algorithms, and validates the signature against the JWKS from OIDC Discovery.
 It then validates the `exp`, `iat`, `nbf`, `iss` (with the Issuer from OIDC Discovery), and `scope` claims; if present, none of the scopes are required to be present.
-This relies on the identity provider using non-encrypted signed JWTs as Access Tokens, and configuring the signing appropriately.
+This relies on the identity provider using non-encrypted signed JWTs as Access Tokens, and configuring the signing appropriately
+	 + This behavior can be modified by delegating to [`JWT` Filter](#filter-type-jwt) with `accessTokenJWTFilter`.
+The arguments are the same as the arguments when erferring to a JWT Filter from a FilterPolicy.
    * `"userinfo"`: Validates the access token by polling the OIDC UserInfo Endpoint.
 This means that Ambassador Pro must initiate an HTTP request to the identity provider for each authorized request to a protected resource.
 This performs poorly, but functions properly with a wider range of identity providers.
+It is not valid to set `accessTokenJWTFilter` if `accessTokenValidation: userinfo`.
-   * `"auto"` attempts has it do `"jwt"` validation if the Access Token parses as a JWT and the signature is valid, and otherwise falls back to `"userinfo"` validation.
+   * `"auto"` attempts has it do `"jwt"` validation `accessTokenJWTFilter` is set or if the Access Token parses as a JWT and the signature is valid, and otherwise falls back to `"userinfo"` validation.

 Settings that are only valid when `grantType: "AuthorizationCode"`: